chrisli30/revealjs-slides/syllabus/8-XCM/2-Recurring_Payment_Moonriver/Recurring_Payment_Moonriver_slides.md

 # Recurring Payment for Moonriver

-### Build dApps with XCM leveraging polkadot.js.org/apps and node.js
+### Chris Li, founder of OAK Network

+### 09.14.2023

 Notes:

-As we learned in Chapter 3, the XCM pallet serves as a bridge between the XCVM subsystem and the FRAME subsystem.
-It enables us to send and execute XCM and interact with the XCM executor.
-In this chapter, I, as the founder of OAK Network and a parachain developer, will demonstrate how to build products using XCM and dispatch them from both polkadot.js apps and Javascript code.
+In this lecture, I will demonstrate how to send a simple transfer transaction on another chain using XCM on Moonriver, and an advanced use case to schedule recurring payment.
+The demo transactions will be dispatched from both polkadot.js app dashboard and in javascript.

 ---

-### _At the end of this lecture, you will be able to:_
+### _In this lecture, you will gain knowledge and skills in:_

 <pba-flex center>

-1. Configure XCM for parachain HRMP messages.
+1. Navigate Moonriver’s xcmTransactor pallet
+2. Grasp the concept of account abstraction for XCM executions
-1. Understand the construction and execution of XCM messages.
+3. Practice the construction and execution of XCM messages.
-1. Perform HRMP transactions between parachains using templates.
+4. Conduct XCM transactions between Moonriver and Turing Network.
-1. Develop proficiency in debugging XCM using xcm-tools.
+5. Debug XCM using Moonbeam’s xcm-tools.
+6. Explore OAK Network’s automation features.

 </pba-flex>

 ---

-# Overview
+# Lecture Overview

 <pba-flex center>

 1. Define the product
-1. Preparation
+2. Preparation
-1. Compose XCM message
+3. Compose XCM message
-1. Build client code
+4. Build client code
-1. Debug live
+5. Debug live
+6. Advanced - recurring payment

 </pba-flex>

 Notes:

-In this session, I will guide you through the process of building a real use case of XCM, specifically from the perspective of a parachain developer.
+In this session, I will guide you through the process of building a real use case of XCM, specifically from the perspective of an dapp developer.
-Our main focus will be on developing for a parachain, not a relay chain like Polkadot.
-Consequently, we will primarily concentrate on HRMP messages, enabling horizontal communication between two parachains.

 1. Define Your Product: We'll start by defining the product or application we want to build, clarifying its objectives and functionalities.
-1. Prepare Chain Config: Next, we'll prepare the necessary chain configurations, ensuring that our application is well-integrated with the target blockchain environment.
+2. Prepare Chain Config: Next, we'll prepare the necessary chain configurations, ensuring that our application is well-integrated with the target blockchain environment.
-1. Compose XCM Message: We'll dive into composing XCM messages, which are crucial for communication and interactions between different components of our application.
+3. Compose XCM Message: We'll dive into composing XCM messages, which are crucial for communication and interactions between different components of our application.
-1. Build Client Code: This step will involve the actual development of the client code for our application, implementing the logic and functionality we designed earlier.
+4. Build Client Code: This step will involve the actual development of the client code for our application, implementing the logic and functionality we designed earlier.
-1. Debug Live: Finally, we'll explore how to debug our application in a live environment, ensuring that it functions correctly and efficiently.
+5. Debug Live: Finally, we'll explore how to debug our application in a live environment, ensuring that it functions correctly and efficiently.

 By the end of this presentation, you'll have a comprehensive understanding of the XCM framework and be well-equipped to build your own applications effectively.